 Magician David Copperfield teaches Mister Rogers how to do a magic trick.
 It takes lots of practice.
 In Make-Believe, X is giving flying lessons, and there’s a video of what the world looks like from a bird’s point of view.

-Bill Nye "The Science Guy" stops by to show a science experiment using baking soda and vinegar to blow up a balloon.
+Bill Nye "the Science Guy" stops by to show a science experiment using baking soda and vinegar to blow up a balloon.
 Mister Rogers shows a video of dump trucks at a construction site, and In Make-Believe, all that was lost is found.